Vizient/AACN Nurse Residency Program™ at UCHealth

 - Pikes Peak Regional Hospital, Woodland Park

-As a new graduate RN in the UCHealth Nurse Residency Program, you will participate in an established, evidence-based one year program that is designed to provide the necessary support while you continue to gain knowledge and leadership skills.
+As a new graduate RN in the UCHealth Nurse Residency Program, you will participate in an established, evidence-based, one year program that is designed to provide the necessary support while you continue to gain knowledge and leadership skills.
 This program has proven to provide a strong foundation for your nursing career.
-In fact, many graduates of this program are now charge nurses, nurse educators, preceptors, team leads, and clinical managers.
+In fact, many graduates of this program have gone on to advance in their clinical practice and experience in roles such as UEXCEL Level III charge nurse, nurse educator, preceptors, clinical managers.

-- 10-24 weeks of orientation and precepted experience on the clinical unit of hire.
-Length of orientation varies based on unit specifics.
+- Paid precepted orientation on the clinical unit of hire.
+Length of orientation varies based on unit of hire.

 - Paid specialty courses designed for your specific unit occurring throughout the year